relaxdiego/relaxdiego.github.com/_posts/2016-06-10-writing-ansible-modules-with-tests.md

 I'm writing an Ansible module that I hope to contribute to the core modules.
 In the process of doing so, I noticed that there wasn't any resource that completely described how to get started on your dev environment.
-This series of articles documents the steps that I took to get up and running.
+This article documents the steps that I took to get up and running.
 Hopefully it will be a helpful resource for you too.

 I should mention though that the following links helped me get started quickly in certain aspects.
 So a big thanks to the authors!